mlswg/mls-protocol/draft-ietf-mls-protocol.md

 A KeyPackage object specifies a ciphersuite that the client supports, as well as providing a public key that others can use for key agreement.

-The `identity` arising from the credential, together with the `endpoint_id` in the KeyPackage serve to uniquely identify a client in a group.

 When used as InitKeys, KeyPackages are intended to be used only once and SHOULD NOT be reused except in case of last resort.
 (See {{initkey-reuse}}).